MayurDeshmukh10/CaaS/readme.md

 ## Interfaces

 ### CaaS::image_compression
--`image_compression` is the interface for Image Compression.
+- `image_compression` is the interface for Image Compression.
--It uses Semantic Perceptual Image Compression algorithm to compress the image files.
+- It uses Semantic Perceptual Image Compression algorithm to compress the image files.
--Semantic Perceptual Image Compression algorithm is implemented and deployed on the Openwhisk Serverless Framework.
+- Semantic Perceptual Image Compression algorithm is implemented and deployed on the Openwhisk Serverless Framework.
--CaaS provides support for compression of JPEG and PNG image files.
+- CaaS provides support for compression of JPEG and PNG image files.

 #### Usage:
 `from CaaS import image_compression`